Casa Wabi: Architecture as Muse

 Design-wise, as its name implies, Casa Wabi is a meeting of cultures and minds.
 Around the grounds, you'll find a cylindrical concrete observatory and meditation space by Ando, a chicken coop by Japanese architect Kengo Kuma, gardens and a pavilion created by Mexican architect Alberto Kalach, a clay pavilion by Portuguese architect Álvaro Siza, and a compost pavilion by Paraguayan architects Solano Benitez and Gloria Cabral.
 There are also imposing pieces of land art, including monumental clay cubes—Sodi's own work—made from 1,600 handmade bricks, and a ghostly set of painted human totems by Japanese artist Izumi Kato.

 Key to the vision of Fundación Casa Wabi, which was created in 2014 to oversee the project, is giving back to the local community, through literacy and arts programs.
-Artists are invited to stay at Casa Wabi and, while in residence, get to know the the original residents of the land, creating a community program that gives back more than it takes.
+Artists are invited to stay at Casa Wabi and, while in residence, get to know the original residents of the land, creating a community program that gives back more than it takes.
 A large exhibition space showcases some of the work achieved in these residencies, but the impact of the artists in residence is intended to be much longer term.

 Another of the foundation's key goals is sustainability.
 Casa Wabi was designed to merge with the wild, windswept Oaxacan coast, with respect for the beaches and marshland that surround it, creating a symbiosis between its construction materials and the natural environment.
 The foundation promotes sustainable farming practices, including those on its own grounds where you'll find an abundance of papaya and mango trees, a vegetable garden, and a plantation growing indigenous Mixtec cotton.